-Babies change your life and toddlers change your attitude but when it comes to seeing and expressing their world view, nothing beats the magic and hilarity of a preschooler.
-When you’ve got a Pre-K kid in your house, you’ll never see the world the same way.
+Babies change your life and toddlers change your attitude, but when it comes to seeing and expressing their worldview, nothing beats the magic and hilarity of a preschooler.
+When you’ve got a kid headed for preschool in your house, you’ll never see the world the same way.
 Read on for some of our favorite things about this age.

 1. They are honest.
 Wondering if you should say the right thing or the polite thing?
 Don’t worry, your preschooler will say it for you before you get a chance to decide.
 Yes, this can lead to embarrassing situations, but it can also be humbling.

 2. They trust.
 When you tell them you’re going to make something better, they believe you.
 When you tell them they’re the fastest runner in the world, they believe you.

 3. They get excited.
 They show the same level of enthusiasm over a donut as they do over the prospect of going to Disneyland.
 All in.

 4. They get it done.
 Try and stop a preschooler from building a rocket out of frying pans, we dare you.

 5. They make friends faster than Super Glue sets.
 “Hi.
 My name is your next best friend.
 Let’s be princesses.”
 Easy.

 6. They get over it.
 So maybe the battle is loud and the protest is intense, but when they’re over it, they’re over it.
 No, the shoe didn’t go on right … oh, Go-Go Squeeze?
 Yes!